alesniewska/Methyl/README.md

 [Sanakemake](https://bitbucket.org/snakemake/snakemake/src/master/) is a workflow management system which allows to create analysis pipelines.
-Snakemake pipelines were written for analyzing RNA-seq and RRBS-seq data for paired-end and single-end reads Workflows were created to be able to run on a cluster witch [SLURM](https://slurm.schedmd.com/quickstart.html) management system.
+Snakemake pipelines were written for analyzing RNA-seq and RRBS-seq data for paired-end and single-end reads Workflows were created to be able to run on a cluster with [SLURM](https://slurm.schedmd.com/quickstart.html) management system.

 ## Installation